 Her stomach turned, she knew.

+A squeak.
 She pulled a blanket over her chest as she looked down, heart swelling as her baby suckled.

 Her hands shook as new friends welcomed them inside.
 How would they take her?
 Life before her partner used to mean refusing these invites; too scared to take risks.
 They sat together.
 She stared at her dinner.
 Everyone laughed at his jokes as he kept her safe from attention, helped her relax.
 She started contributing, a word here, comment there.
 “He always forgets things, he’s male,” she said smiling, glancing at him.
 The light in his eyes faded.
 Her stomach felt sick.
 “But I do too,” she added, kissing him tenderly to fend off her hated negativities of old.

 Mind cycling through the daily routine, I slowly slide off the bed.
 I waddle around with my swollen belly, pain erupting from inconveniently placed baby kicks.
 I feed the animals, step back inside, breathe.
 Head spins from standing too long washing dishes.
 Turn on washing machine, more pain; crouch down, turn, bend, breathe.
 I waddle up the stairs.
 Panting at the top, I head toward the girls’ room.
 “Good-morning Mum-mum!” my three year old squeaks, “cuddle, please!”
 I embrace her.
 She nuzzles into my chest, “I love you thousands and millions!”
 My heart swells and I feel invincible again.